 Annual contracts run over the academic year.
 Orders are taken during the Summer term, ready for the work to begin in September.
-A minimum of 3 days can be ordered, but any number of days above 3 can be purchased and will be delivered over 12 months.
+Any number of days can be purchased and will be delivered over the academic year.
+Contracts are delivered, and priced, in ‘Days’.
 Delivery of annual contracts takes priority over mid year ad hoc work.
 As part of the contract the psychologist will hold a phone planning meeting with the school to discuss their requirements at no extra charge.

 School Staff Training

 Educational psychologist time that is bought as part of an annual contract can be used to delivered school staff training.
 Training can be tailored to the needs of a specific group of staff e.g. Teaching Assistants, teachers, and can cover a wide range of subjects:

 dyslexia, dyspraxia, dyscalculia, ADHD, Autism, Asperger’s Syndrome, transition from primary to secondary school, EHCP request / plan, literacy concerns, numeracy concerns, behaviour, anxiety, mental health, risk of exclusion, disability.